Geometric functionals of fractal percolation: Approximation of by the closed complements of .

 \end{prop} \begin{proof}[Proof of Proposition~\ref{prop:Vck-limit-dim2} and thus in particular of Theorem~\ref{thm:Vck-limit-dim2}] All one has to do is to insert the expressions for $E_1,\ldots, E_4$ obtained in Lemma~\ref{lem:E2-E4} and Corollary~\ref{cor:E1} into formula \eqref{eq:Yk-limit-dim2-1} for $\osV^c_k(F)$.
 For $k=0$, we obtain (recalling that $q_{2,0}=V_0(J)=1$)

 where

 Fortunately, this can be simplified to the expression stated above.
 Similarly, we get for $k=1$ (taking into account that $E_2=E_3=E_4=0$ in this case)

-which simplifies to the expression stated above for $\osV^c_1(F)$.
-This completes the proof. \end{proof} \begin{rem} From the proof of Proposition~\ref{prop:Vck-limit-dim2}, we also get explicit expressions for the expected intrinsic volumes of the approximation sets $C_m$ for each $m\in\N$.
+which simplifies to the expression stated {above}.
+This completes the proof. \end{proof} \begin{rem} {(On the speed of convergence)} From the proof of Proposition~\ref{prop:Vck-limit-dim2}, we also get explicit expressions for the expected intrinsic volumes of the approximation sets $C_m$ for each $m\in\N$.
 To determine $\overline{v}^c_k(m):=r^{m(D-k)}\E V_k(C_m)$, $m\in\N$, it is enough to truncate all the sums in formula \eqref{eq:Yk-limit-dim2-1} after the $m$-th term (including the very first one which appears already in summed form in \eqref{eq:Yk-limit-dim2-1}, cf.~\eqref{eq:Yk-proof}).
 For $k=0$, we obtain for any $m\in\N$,

 where $E_1(m)$, the truncated term corresponding to $E_1$, can be read off from equation~\eqref{eq:cor:E1} in the proof of Corollary~\ref{cor:E1}:

 Similarly, $E_\ell(m)$, $\ell=2,3,4$, are derived by truncating the corresponding sums $E_\ell$ and computing the resulting finite geometric sums, cf.~\eqref{eq:lem:E2-E4}: